Profile management

 A profile is a persistent identity Driftstack maintains across sessions.
 Cookies, local storage, IndexedDB, and the WebKit-fork’s stealth state survive between session lifetimes when a session binds to a profile.

 If a session doesn’t bind a profile, it starts ephemeral — fresh cookies, fresh storage, no continuity.
 That’s the right choice for one-shot fetches.
-For workflows that need login state, multi-step flows, or returning-visitor signals, bind a profile (note: programmatic binding via the SDK is planned — see “Bind a session to a profile” below).
+For workflows that need login state, multi-step flows, or returning-visitor signals, bind a profile — pass profile_id on sessions.create(), or call profiles.launch() (see “Bind a session to a profile” below).

 Tier limits

 Each tier has a profile cap, enforced at POST /v1/profiles creation time.
-Exceeding the cap returns 402 with a profile_cap_reached body and an upgrade link.
+Exceeding the cap returns 429 with an RFC 9457 https://errors.driftstack.dev/tier-limit problem body — the detail string names the tier and the cap.

 | Tier | Profile cap |